Final US planes leave Kabul airport after two decades of war in Afghanistan | DW | 30.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The US has completed its evacuation mission.
+The United States has completed its evacuation mission.
 The Taliban will now take control of Kabul airport.

 The final United States evacuation planes left Afghanistan on Monday, US officials confirmed.